Skip to contents

 #> The following assumptions must be satisfied for correct inference:

-#> treatment and outcome.
+#> outcome.

 #> - Correctly specified propensity model.
 Estimated treatment model is

-#> logit(A) = 0.02 + 0.98*L. See also $ipt$model
+#> logit(A) = 0.02 + 0.98*L. See also $ipt$model.

 #>